 Keep an eye out for majestic whales, which are known to feed here in the summer months.
 Spot orca, humpback and minke whales, as well as dolphins.
 Enjoy lectures by expedition staff.

 Spend a few days exploring the massive fjord system of Northeast Greenland National Park, which includes portions of Scorsbysund.
 Visit the tiny settlement of Ittoqqortoormiit for a look at how these most northerly people live.

 Enjoy the lecture series while watching the seas for whales.
 Head towards Iceland and the steaming hot springs of Reykjavík.
 The view is often complemented by soaring fulmars, kittiwakes, gannets, guillemots, and razorbills.

-Shortly after breakfast, disembark in Reykjavík, walking distance form downtown.
+Shortly after breakfast, disembark at the Midbakki Pier - Port of Reykjavik, walking distance from downtown.

 2 Upper berths and 1 lower berth.
 Private en-suite facilities with shower, toilet and washbasin.
 Approx 15m² .
 Porthole.
 Located on Deck 2.